 '''

 $ p4 switch -r gui

 $ ls

-a b c
+a b c remote.xml remotes.xml switch.xml zip.xml

 '''

 ^{Chapter 7} Understanding Remotes

 A remote describes how depot files are mapped between a personal server and a shared server.
 A remote spec - which describes a remote - is created by the user and has a unique name.
 A remote is used with the p4 push, p4 fetch, and p4 clone commands to describe source and target directories.
 The following picture illustrates mapping depot files between a personal and a shared server: